Toffee

 Health Benefits

-- Provides quick energy from concentrated carbohydrates
+- Provides quick energy through simple carbohydrates and sugars

 Buying Guide

-Price Range: $$
+Price Range: $$$

 Look For